dataluscorp/browser/toolkit/components/telemetry/docs/internals/integration_tests/index.rst

 - PATH: ``toolkit/telemetry/tests/marionette/tests/client/test_search_counts_across_subsessions.py``
-- This test performs a search in a new tab, restarts Firefox in a new session and verifies the correctness of client, session and subsession IDs, as well as scalar and keyed histogram data in the `shutdown` ping, installs an addon, verifies the `environment-change` ping, and performs three additional search actions before restarting and verifying the new `main` ping.
+- This test performs a search in a new tab, restarts Datalus in a new session and verifies the correctness of client, session and subsession IDs, as well as scalar and keyed histogram data in the `shutdown` ping, installs an addon, verifies the `environment-change` ping, and performs three additional search actions before restarting and verifying the new `main` ping.